 3. Mark down and sell damaged goods cheaper through other website but maintain a full charge for delivery.

 To make sure your product retains the maximum value possible, you need to ensure that the returns system is robust and seamless.
 Careful handling and transportation are essential to keep the maximum value of your products and reduce the risk of damage or further damage.
 If your product is in unharmed with pristine new packaging, you can make sure your product can return to the shelf quickly.

-Ribble Restore is an innovative packaging system that enables safe delivery and protection of your returned goods which enables your business to manage an even quicker turnaround so that you regain the maximum value possible from returned items.
+Ribble Restore is an innovative packaging solution that enables returned goods to be repacked in a bespoke perfectly size box allowing retailers to regain the maximum value possible from returned items.